sriramsripada20s/Sriram-Sripada-Portfolio/README.md

 **Attribute Information:**

-**Id ProductId** - unique identifier for the product **UserId** - unqiue identifier for the user ProfileName **HelpfulnessNumerator** - number of users who found the review helpful (no of people who said this review is helpful) **HelpfulnessDenominator** - number of users who indicated whether they found the review helpful or not ((no of people who said this review is helpful + (no of people who said no this review is not helpful)).
-So
+**Id ProductId** - unique identifier for the product

+**UserId** - unqiue identifier for the user ProfileName

+**HelpfulnessNumerator** - number of users who found the review helpful (no of people who said this review is helpful)

+**HelpfulnessDenominator** - number of users who indicated whether they found the review helpful or not ((no of people who said this review is helpful + (no of people who said no this review is not helpful)).

 **HelpfulnessDenominator** should be greater than HelpfulnessNumerator> Score - rating between 1 and 5 Time - timestamp for the review Summary - brief summary of the review Text - text of the review